MysticDodo/QuizWebsite/README.md

 - Account tab -> for editing user details and all that jazz.
 - Lots of validation/verification.
 - Can probably make the database more memory efficient.
-- A view button to view submitted quiz answers.
-- A save button to save progress on quizzes in progress.
 - A timer for the quizzes, make it an option?
 - An option to edit and delete the quizzes you created.